 These pagan winter solstice traditions were part of a bigger celebration called Yule and differed depending on where you lived.
 In pre-16th century northern Europe, feasts were a big part of the festivities, particularly because locals had just killed their cattle to avoid having to feed them during the winter.
 In Scandinavia, the Feast of Juul (Yule) included burning a Yule log, which took place over 12 days to honor the sun’s rebirth.

-Another bit of information for you: The largest modern-day winter solstice gathering takes place at Stonehenge in England, where thousands of people congregate to watch the sunrise.
+Another bit of information: The largest modern-day winter solstice gathering takes place at Stonehenge in England, where thousands of people congregate to watch the sunrise.
 This happens to be the best spot to watch this natural occurrence because the ruins are believed to have been a spiritual center over 2000 years ago.
 This period has always been marked as a time to reflect and connect with others and nature.

 - Gather around the Yule log as a family.

-- Have a bonfire; write down anything you want to let go on a slip of paper, and then throw it in the fire (so cathartic).
+- Have a bonfire: Write down anything you want to let go on a slip of paper, and then throw it in the fire (so cathartic).